-23 Foods That Lower Blood Pressure
+20+ Foods That Can Help Lower Blood Pressure

 Many leafy greens, including everything arugula and kale to spinach and collard greens, contain potassium and magnesium which are key minerals to control blood pressure, according to Harvard Medical School.
 These nutrients are an important part of the DASH diet (Dietary Approaches to Stop Hypertension, or high blood pressure), which suggests a variety of foods that lower blood pressure.
 A potassium-rich diet helps the body become more efficient at flushing out excess sodium, which can raise blood pressure, and magnesium helps promote healthy blood flow, according to nutritionist Joy Bauer.

 A cold glass of milk offers a solid serving of both calcium and vitamin D, nutrients that work as a team to help lower blood pressure by 3 to 10 per cent, according to Bauer’s website.
 Those numbers may not sound impressive, but they could translate to a 15 per cent reduction in heart disease risk, she adds.
-Other research suggests that people with low levels of calcium are at greater risk of high blood pressure.
-Learn the risk factors for heart disease—and how to control them.
+Several studies indicate that higher dietary intake of calcium is associated with lower systolic and diastolic blood pressure, according to the Linus Pauling Institute at Oregon State University.

 Sesame and rice-bran oils